Last Updated on December 28, 2020

 A Lot of Shaking Going On

 Lot fled Sodom, by the force of an angel.
 Was he wrong to do so?
 Was the angel wrong in making him leave?
 Lots wife wanted to stay – and so she has, to this day, her body salts the land.
 Was she right because she stayed?
-According to Brother Stair’s teaching, she would be right to stay in the Overcomer Sodom – no matter what evil may be revealed therein.
+According to Brother Stair’s teaching, she would be right to stay in Sodom (the Overcomer) – no matter what evil may be revealed therein.
+Even his sodomy.

 Leavers or Rejected